 Why do you want to become a teaching assistant?

 Tell the main motivation behind being a teaching assistant is the desire to work with children and help them reach their full potential.
 You may also try to relate how you were helped by your teachers and TA’s in your school days.
 You will try to replicate how they helped you.
-You may also try to draw a comparison between your previous experiences of teaching children.
+Try to draw a comparison between your previous experiences of teaching children.

 I want to become a teaching assistant because, this is a type of work where I can make a positive difference in peoples lives.
 I will be involved with supporting teachers aiming to provide exceptional education and development.